davidtek/nagios-consul-plugin/README.md

 Returns 2 if there are any critical checks, 1 if there are no criticals but warnings.
 Returns 3 when node service found.
 Returns 0 on passing checks.

+@note : although forked from nagios-consul-plugin, this fork contains different fonctionality entirely and can coexist with nagios-consul-plugin

 ## Example

 Query the local consul agent for the service called redis